bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 ### Test oc login

 1. In order to login with the `oc` command line tool, first login to the [OpenShift Web Console](https://console.apps.silver.devops.gov.bc.ca/).
+IDIR is the preferred login method.
 For instructions, see the [Login to OpenShift Web Console](../openshift-projects-and-access/login-to-openshift.md) page

 2. Click on your name at the top-right corner of the screen, and choose: Copy login command